- Home

 There are different options for graduates, including five-year programmes and four-year accelerated Graduate Entry Programmes (GEPs).
 GEPs teach the same content as a standard programme but in a shorter amount of time, so are more intense.

-Graduate entry to Medicine can be more competitive than standard undergraduate entry.
+Graduate entry to Medicine is often more competitive than standard undergraduate entry.
 Look at the entry requirements for these courses and see whether or not you could expect to meet them.
 You'll usually need a first or upper second-class honours degree.
 If you have a postgraduate degree this may not be as relevant.

-Don’t forget to check that the courses you apply for will accept graduates, and whether you need to take certain admissions tests.
+Don’t forget to check that the courses you apply for will accept graduates and also what the application process or deadline is (it may not always be via UCAS), and whether you need to take certain admissions tests.

 Consider other medical schools in the UK and overseas

-Medical schools, including those in Ireland, Czech Republic and St George’s University in Grenada, have slightly different application procedures and deadlines.
-These schools admit UK students who can normally work back in the UK after graduating.
+Medical schools, including those in Ireland, the Czech Republic and St George’s University in Grenada, have slightly different application procedures and deadlines.
+These schools admit UK students who can normally work back in the UK after graduating – as always, check the currents status for professional accreditation.

 When you originally apply to university, be more flexible in your four UCAS choices and consider some of the options above as a fifth and/or sixth choice.
-Note that these programmes can be just as competitive as other UK medical schools so aren't easy options.
+Note that these programmes can be just as competitive as other UK medical schools, so don't see them as easy options.
 But they may have different timelines and more flexible deadlines, or be used to recruiting older students or those who were unsuccessful the first time around.

 Get even more experience